Furniture Workshop with Matt Watterson

 Description

-Join artist Matt Waterson for a hands-on, immersive three-day workshop designed to guide participants through the complete process of creating sculptural ceramic furniture.
+Join artist Matt Watterson for a hands-on, immersive three-day workshop designed to guide participants through the complete process of creating sculptural ceramic furniture.
 Blending lectures, demonstrations, personalized guidance, and studio work time, this course is ideal for artists looking to expand their practice into large-scale ceramic forms.

 Day 1 begins with an introductory lecture exploring ceramic furniture as an art form—its history, possibilities, and structural considerations.
 A live demonstration follows, giving students a clear understanding of the building techniques they’ll use.
 Each participant then meets one-on-one with the instructor to plan their individual project.
 By the afternoon, students begin constructing their own ceramic furniture pieces under guided support.